juanpi19/causal-inference-marketplace/docs/final_report.md

 - Learning about the matching

+**Finding the people to match with**

+Depending on the nature of the marketplace—particularly in the case of a two-sided marketplace—we must connect two groups: suppliers, who are willing to sell products or offer services, and customers, who are looking to purchase those products or services.

+**Making the matching**

+If I’m a customer, my question is: Who should I hire?
+If I’m a supplier, my question is: Who do I want as a customer?

+**Learning about matching**

+Suppliers will continue to sell products or offer services in the marketplace only if they have a positive experience—and the same holds true for customers.
+So, how can we learn from these interactions to ensure both sides are satisfied?

 ### 1.2 Research Questions

 Before we formalize out research questions, we need to be clear about how we define a late delivery, this is important when analyzing the results